microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-05.md

    dotnet build
    ```

+> **CAUTION**: The next step sends actual emails to your inbox.
+The simulator sends out a tremendous amount of emails very quickly.
+Be sure to only run the simulator for a few seconds.

+> **NOTE**: There may be a lot of messages in the Queue if the simulator has been left on during development.
+As a result, you may receive a flood of emails before running the simulator.
+Please check the queue to make sure it is empty before running the services.

 1. Re-run all services and the simulation application.
 You should begin to see emails in your inbox for speeding violations.

+    Common Errors:
+    - The student may not receive emails due to blocked Office 365 Connectors.
+Check the Logic App Trigger History in the Overview tab to ensure that the Logic App was triggered.
+If it was triggered, then we have completed the step successfully.
+    - The Logic App is triggered and the Office 365 connector is not blocked, but the student does not receive email.
+Check the ***CASE*** on the metadata fields from Step 3.
+The fields must be upper cased.

+1. After running the services with the Logic App, revert the changes back to the MailDev environment so that emails in future challenges are not flooding the student's inbox.